 The practice operates the NHS Zero Tolerance policy with regard to violence and abuse of staff.
 Physical violence and verbal abuse are a growing concern in the NHS and all staff have the right to care for others without fear of being attacked or abused.

 We ask that you treat all practice staff without violence or abuse.
-Patients who are violent or abusive will be reported to the police and may be struck off their doctor’s list.
+Patients who are violent or abusive will be reported to the police and asked to leave the premises.